Medically Reviewed by Carol DerSarkissian, MD on August 27, 2021

 Iron and Pregnancy

-About half of pregnant women have iron-deficiency anemia.
-Pregnant women should get about 30milligrams of iron each day in their diet.
+About 40% of pregnant women have iron-deficiency anemia.
+Pregnant women should get at least 30 milligrams of iron each day in their diet.
 Your prenatal vitamin also may contain iron.
 You may be tested for anemia at your first prenatal visit and after delivery.

 Drugs for anemia often treat the root illness.
 So in some cases, where the anemia is due to chronic kidney disease, an injection of the hormone erythropoietin (EPO) may be needed.
 If an autoimmune disorder causes your body to attack its own red blood cells, then a corticosteroid, such as prednisone, can slow the attack and help correct anemia.
-In sickle cell anemia, a cancer drug called hydroxyurea can lower the number of painful episodes.
+In sickle cell anemia, two drugs are approved to treat sickle cell anemia.
+Hydroxyurea, a cancer drug, and a new drug called L-glutamine oral powder (Endari) are effective in reducing complications and thus, hospitalizations.

 If you have severe anemia, you may need a transfusion of blood that matches your type.
 When the body's production of red blood cells doesn't work right, anemia caused by serious illnesses such as cancers and aplastic anemia may be treated or cured with a transplant.
 In these cases, bone marrow from a donor replaces the person's faulty bone marrow, so the body can start producing healthy blood cells.
 When blood cells are destroyed too quickly, blood plasma treatments or even removing the spleen may be needed.